 Twelve Classic Books for Every Jazz Drummer’s Library

 It is my great pleasure to share these books with you.
 I reference them daily as have my teachers and those before them.
-If you are discovering them for the first time, you are in for a real treat.
-Each will present you with a quest and an adventure that, as worked through, will build skills you will own for a lifetime.
+If you’re discovering them for the first time, you’re in for a real treat.
+Each will present a quest and an adventure that, as worked through, will build skills you will own for a lifetime.

 If you’ve ever wondered “What are those crazy things that jazz drummer is doing?” the secrets will be revealed by your hard work with these classic study guides.
 The reward is impossible to express in words.
 If you love what you hear and it sounds like pure magic when Max Roach or Tony Williams takes a drum solo, developing these skills will be a feeling I can only relate to being granted the ability to fly.
 Part of the human soul is set free when you have the tools to express your passion.